chukwudinweze/todo-app-prisma-mongodb/README.md

 ## Demo

-You can access the final project [here](https://todo-app-prisma-mongodb.vercel.app/).
+You can access the final project [here on vercel](https://todo-app-prisma-mongodb.vercel.app/).

 ## Getting Started